RMIT Swanston Academic Building

 Carey Lyon, Director of Lyons

 The RMIT Swanston Academic Building (SAB) is a campus that is not only deeply embedded in the fabric of the city, but born from it.
 Taking design inspiration both conceptually and literally from its surrounding urban environment, the SAB is a microcosm of the city.
+Inside, laneway-like corridors, student ‘portals’ and terraces translate Melbourne’s grain into a legible vertical campus.
 The unique vertical campus mimics the diversity of Melbourne’s CBD – it is vibrant and engaging with an abundance of flexible spaces for students to explore.
 The building places students at the centre of its design and has become an international benchmark for research into new learning spaces.
 Shared learning spaces are informed by new models of learning and designed to encourage collaboration and cross pollination of ideas.
+Across discursive theatres, case-study rooms and collaborative studios, flat-floor, tech-ready layouts support team-based learning as readily as lectures.
 Completed in 2012, the building’s design is progressive, built to meet the needs of students today and well into the future.

 • Sector